Economy of Europe: Agriculture and fishing

-Europe's agricultural sector is in general highly developed.
+Europe's agricultural sector is in general highly developed and also has the lowest percentage of the population working in agriculture of any continent.
 The process of improving Central Europe's agriculture is ongoing and is helped by the accession of Central European states to the EU.
 The agricultural sector in Europe is helped by the Common Agricultural Policy (CAP), which provides farmers with a minimal price for their products and subsidizes their exports, which increases competitiveness for their products.
 This policy is highly controversial as it hampers free trade worldwide (protectionism sparks protectionism from other countries and trade blocs: the concept of trade wars) and is violating the concept of fair trade.

 This means because of the protectionist nature of the CAP, agricultural products from developing countries are rendered uncompetitive in both Europe (an important export market for developing countries) and on their home markets (as European agricultural products are dumped on developing countries' markets with help from European agricultural subsidies).
 This controversy surrounds every system of agricultural subsidies (the United States' policy of subsidizing farmers is also controversial).
 The CAP is also controversial because 40% of the EU's budget is spent on it, and because of the overproduction caused by it.

 The Common Fisheries Policy is surrounded by an extensive system of rules (mainly consisting of quotas) to protect the environment from overfishing.
 Despite these rules, the cod is becoming increasingly rare in the North Sea resulting in drastic shortages in countries such as Canada and the United Kingdom.
 Strict fishing rules are the main reason for Norway and Iceland to stay out of the European Union (and out of the Common Fisheries Policy).
 Price guarantees and subsidizations of fishermen are implemented in the same way as agricultural subsidies are.
 Bluefin tuna is also a problem.
 Global stocks of the species are overfished with extinction in the wild a possibility in the near future.
 This also has the negative effect of threatening their traditional, natural predators.